Ars-Linguistica/mlconjug3/README.rst

 mlconjug3
 =========

-| A Python Command Line application and library to conjugate verbs in French, English, Spanish, Italian, Portuguese and Romanian (more soon)
-    using Machine Learning techniques.
+A Command Line application and Python library to conjugate verbs in French, English, Spanish, Italian, Portuguese and Romanian (more soon) using Machine Learning techniques.

-| Any verb in one of the supported language can be conjugated, as the module contains a Machine Learning model of how the verbs behave.
+- Conjugate any verb in one of the supported languages, even completely new or made-up verbs, with the help of a pre-trained Machine Learning model.
-| Even completely new or made-up verbs can be successfully conjugated in this manner.
-| The supplied pre-trained models are composed of:

-- a binary feature extractor,
-- a feature selector using Linear Support Vector Classification,
-- a classifier using Stochastic Gradient Descent.
+- The pre-trained models are composed of a binary feature extractor, a feature selector using Linear Support Vector Classification, and a classifier using Stochastic Gradient Descent.

-| The library mlconjug3 uses scikit-learn to implement the Machine Learning algorithms.
-| Users of the library can use any compatible classifiers from scikit-learn to modify and retrain the models.
+- Easily modify and retrain the models using any compatible classifiers from scikit-learn.

-| The training data for the french model is based on Verbiste https://perso.b2b2c.ca/~sarrazip/dev/verbiste.html .
-| The training data for English, Spanish, Italian, Portuguese and Romanian was generated using unsupervised learning techniques using the French model as a model to query during the training.
+- Uses Verbiste as the training data for the French model, and unsupervised learning techniques to generate the data for the English, Spanish, Italian, Portuguese and Romanian models.

 ----